Hoeffding-Type Concentration Bounds for Exchangeable Random Variables: Introduction

-As in Hoeffding's seminal work \cite{hoeffding1994probability}, the bounds depend only on $t, M$ and the endpoints of the ranges of the random variables $X_m$.
-In contrast to the concentration bound for i.i.d. random variables, instead of depending on the distribution mean, $\mu=\mathbb{E}(X_1)=\mathbb{E}_{\rho}(\mathbb{E}_{q}(X_1))$, the bound depends on the largest and smallest means of the distributions in the support of the de Finetti mixing measure, $\tilde{\mu}_+$ and $\tilde{\mu}_-$.
-As in \cite{hoeffding1994probability}, we assume $t >0$ since for $t <0$ no nontrivial upper bound exists under our assumptions.
+for $t>0$.
+As in the seminal work by \cite{hoeffding1994probability}, the bounds depend only on $t, M$ and the endpoints of the ranges of the random variables $X_m$.
+In contrast to the concentration bound for i.i.d. random variables, instead of depending on the distribution mean, $\mu=\mathbb{E}(X_1)=\int_{P[0,1]} \mu(q) \rho(dq)$, the bound depends on the largest and smallest means of the distributions in the support of the de Finetti mixing measure, $\tilde{\mu}_+$ and $\tilde{\mu}_-$.
+Following \cite{hoeffding1994probability}, we assume $t >0$, since for $t <0$ no nontrivial upper bound exists under our assumptions.